mIRC-Scripters/mirckb/docs/source/identifiers/alias.rst

     //echo -a $alias(3)

-Echo if ''myfile.mrc'' is currently a loaded alias to the active window
+Echo if ``myfile.mrc`` is currently a loaded alias to the active window

 .. code:: text